-The 2017 Major League Baseball season marks Powell's 24th as a Major League broadcaster and his ninth year in the Atlanta Braves radio booth working alongside Hall of Fame pitcher Don Sutton.
+The 2023 season marks Powell's 30th as a Major League broadcaster and his 15th year in the Atlanta Braves radio booth.

-He spent the previous 13 seasons as a member of the Milwaukee Brewers broadcast team, teaming with another Hall of Famer, Bob Uecker, longer than any other broadcaster.
+He previously was a member of the Milwaukee Brewers broadcast team, teaming with another Hall of Famer, Bob Uecker, longer than any other broadcaster.

 Powell started his broadcasting career with an internship in the newsroom and sports office at WGST-AM while he was in high school.
 He then worked at WRFC in Athens while attending the University of Georgia, followed by positions in Columbia, South Carolina, with WOLO-TV and then WVOC radio.